Category Archives: movie reviews

 Meanwhile, on Vulcan, Spock has completed rigorous training in the Vulcan discipline of Kolinahr, by which all emotion is finally expunged.
 About to receive a token of this from a priestess, he stops.
 The Vulcans assembled there have all telepathically felt a strong, alien mind.
 Spock is affected by it, and the priestess, telling him that the consciousness has stirred his human side, drops the token to the ground and says he has not, in fact, attained Kolinahr.
 She leaves him, saying, “His answer lies elsewhere.”
 Read the rest of this entry

-I use the word “review” a bit loosely.
+I formerly called this a review, but it has expanded far beyond that into a series I’m still working on.
+Thus, I’m calling it a “reconsideration” now.
 I’ve been intending to write about Star Trek: The Motion Picture for awhile; not so much a traditional review, as my thoughts on seeing the movie again for the first time in a long time.
 Originally, I was just going to plunge right in with no synopsis; but upon thinking about it, I changed my mind.
 Many may not have seen it, and those who have may need a refresher.
 In this context, it occurred to me also to put in some production notes, background, and other relevant information.
 To do all of this in one post would make it extremely long even by my standards (regular readers know that some of my posts are on the long side!); therefore, I’m breaking this into multiple parts, beginning with how STTMP came to be made in the first place.

 Throughout the early 70′s, Star Trek’s creator, Gene Roddenberry, had churned out a string of failed sci-fi (yes, I know that “sf” is correct, and sci-fi is derogatory–but the use here is intentional) pilots, most of them (Spectre, Genesis II, and Planet Earth) awful, one passable (The Questor Tapes) and several that never made it out of the concept stage (two of these, years after Roddenberry’s death, were made into the relatively good series Andromeda and Earth: The Final Conflict).
 None of these worked out, but as the decade wore on and Star Trek became a cult hit in syndication, Roddenberry decided to try to get it back on the air.
 Paramount, which owned the rights, was planning to launch a fourth TV network to complete with CBS, NBC, and ABC.
 The idea of a renewed Star Trek as a flagship show for the network sounded good; so pre-production began.
 The resuscitated show would be christened Star Trek: Phase II.